 Anatomy Professor Ceri Davies, Imperial College

-I started working with Professor Ceri Davies in 2007 whilst he was Professor of Anatomy at St George’s School of Medicine and continued this association when he later moved to be head of anatomy at Imperial College London.
+I started my association with Professor Ceri Davies in 2007 whilst he was Professor of Anatomy at St George’s School of Medicine and continued this when he later moved to be head of anatomy at Imperial College London.

 Professor Davies took the lead in opening up the dissection room to a wide range of therapists and personally led private anatomical study days for Pilates and Yoga instructors, as well as many other practitioners from the field of complementary medicine such as sports medicine osteopathy, chiropractic and massage.
 He has been instrumental in the area of opening up dissection rooms for wider anatomical study, having overseen this initiative at St George’s and continuing this forward-thinking approach at Imperial College London.

-He was personally responsible for allowing and encouraging the running of Gil Hedley’s longer five and six day, hands-on dissection classes at both St George’s and Imperial over a number of years.
+He was personally responsible for allowing the running of Gil Hedley’s longer five and six day, hands-on dissection classes at both St George’s and Imperial over a number of years.
 In 2015 he was invited by me in my capacity of board member, to be a keynote speaker at the UK’s first British Fascia Symposium.
 He has personally overseen, encouraged and personally approved my own dissection teaching projects at Imperial College and has taught along side me in the DR on many occasions.

-As someone who as always championed the idea of opening up the field of anatomical study to a wider audience, he has been fundamental in allowing this to happen, in spite of coming under fire following an inaccurate and misleading article in the Daily Mail in 2015.
+As someone who in the past, championed the idea of opening up the field of anatomical study to a wider audience, he has been fundamental in allowing this to happen, in spite of coming under fire following an inaccurate and misleading article in the Daily Mail in 2015.

 His interest and support for a wider understanding of fascia and connective tissue from a functional perspective, resulted in him extending an invitation for me to address some third-year medical students, although time and curriculum pressures has not as yet allowed for this to happen.